VueFileManager/vuefilemanager/README.md

 Copy project files to web root folder of your domain.
 It's mostly located in `html`, `www` or `public_html` folder name.

-Then change your **public directory** for your domain.
-It should be changed to /public directory in the app.
+Configure your web server's document / web root to point to the public directory of the software.
+For example, if you've uploaded the software in `example.com` folder, your web directory should be changed to `example.com/public` folder.

 Make sure `.env` file was uploaded.
 This type of file can be hidden in default.